Gain access to exclusive preclinical content.

 In healthy people, the wall of the intestine forms a barrier between the contents of the gut and the rest of the body, with only the nutrients produced by digestion passing through.
 If the intestine becomes more permeable, other molecules or bacteria from the gut may also get through, producing inflammation and other medical problems.
 This means that methods for effectively measuring intestinal permeability are of great interest for the management of conditions such as inflammatory bowel disease.

-Clinical studies are underway to understand how fluorescent tracer agent-based systems might prove of clinical utility in the quantification of the permeability of the gastrointestinal tract in patients with Crohn’s Disease and other conditions which might be related to abnormal gastrointestinal barrier function.*
+Clinical studies have been conducted to understand how fluorescent tracer agent-based systems might prove of clinical utility in the permeability of the gastrointestinal tract.
+Permeability in patients with Crohn's Disease and other conditions which might be related to abnormal gastrointestinal barrier function is of interest to researchers and clinicians.*

 GI PUBLICATIONS